Fraser Valley housing market slows down in 2018

 “In terms of demand, this is around what we’re used to seeing for our region,” said John Barbisan, President of the Board.
 “There is still a great deal of interest for Fraser Valley real estate, but with prices moving slowly and more inventory becoming available, many consumers are taking a deliberate approach now that they can afford to.”

-For inventory, a total of 32,058 new listings were received by the Board’s MLS® system in 2018.
-This was the fourth highest total for new inventory in the Board’s history.
+Regarding inventory, a total of 32,058 new listings were received by the Board’s MLS® system in 2018.
+This was the fourth-highest total for new inventory in the Board’s history.

 In December the Board processed a total of 800 sales, the lowest for the month since 2012.
 Inventory in December finished at 5,454 active units, with a total of 978 new listings entering the market throughout the month.

 Barbisan adds, “With buyers shifting into the driver’s seat and able to navigate the market more comfortably, it has become key for sellers to price effectively and leverage their home’s appeal to stand out and find success.”

 “If you’re looking to enter the market in 2019, buying or selling, contact a local REALTOR® who can help you accomplish your goals in the new year.”

 - Single Family Detached: At $965,300, the Benchmark price for a single-family detached home in the Fraser Valley decreased 1.1 percent compared to November 2018 and decreased 1.5 percent compared to December 2017.

 - Townhomes: At $531,900, the Benchmark price for a townhome in the Fraser Valley in the Fraser Valley decreased 0.2 percent compared to November 2018 and increased 3.7 percent compared to December 2017.

 - Apartments: At $418,300, the Benchmark price for apartments/condos in the Fraser Valley decreased 1 percent compared to November 2018 and increased 7.6 percent compared to December 2017.